 Understanding the LIBOR Transition

-While LIBOR has long been an established benchmark for determining interest rates, recent scandals have ruined its credibility as a reliable global benchmark.
+While LIBOR has long been an established benchmark for determining interest rates, recent events have ruined its credibility as a reliable global benchmark.
 The global financial crisis also proved that LIBOR could be an unpredictable and volatile measure of market rates.
 That has caused regulators globally to actively require that financial institutions stop using LIBOR and move to an approved replacement rate index.How is Citizens Business Bank preparing for the LIBOR transition?

 - Alternative Reference Rates Committee (ARRC Website)

 - The International Swaps and Derivatives Association, Inc.